TritonDataCenter/rfd/rfd/0097/README.md

 ### Hardware Ring Polling on VLANs

-The MAC driver (aka GLDv3) allows polling on hardware rings that are fully classified.
-The polling on a ring is important because of the current design of MAC.
+The MAC driver (aka GLDv3) allows polling for incoming packets on hardware rings that are fully classified.
+Polling on a ring is important because of the current design of MAC.
 MAC has an inherent high watermark for incoming packets.
 If it exceeds that number of outstanding packets on a per-ring basis, it will transition to polling mode.
 However, if it cannot transition to polling mode, then it will drop packets.

 This high watermark is intended to make sure that the system does not end up running out of memory due to filling it with packets faster than the system can process them.
-Once you drop a packet, transports like TCP do not react well and back pressure is applied to the system, thus slowing down certain aspects of the system.
+Although TCP tolerates occasional packet loss or reordering, these events often induce retransmits and associated latency, so it's preferable to avoid unnecessary drops or reordering.

 This ends up creating an artificial limiter on performance of the system as we end up dealing with dropped packets, which leads to retransmits,